wdporter/acim/src/text/4-the-illusions-of-the-ego/iii-love-without-conflict/index.md

 3. It is surely apparent by now why the ego regards spirit as its ‘enemy’.
-²The ego arose from the separation, and its continued existence depends on your continuing belief in the separation.
+The ego arose from the separation, and its continued existence depends on your continuing belief in the separation.
-³The ego must offer you some sort of reward for maintaining this belief.
+The ego must offer you some sort of reward for maintaining this belief.
-⁴All it can offer is a sense of temporary existence, which begins with its own beginning and ends with its own ending.
+All it can offer is a sense of temporary existence, which begins with its own beginning and ends with its own ending.
-⁵It tells you this life is your existence because it is its own.
+It tells you this life is your existence because it is its own.
-⁶Against this sense of temporary existence spirit offers you the knowledge of permanence and unshakable being.
+Against this sense of temporary existence spirit offers you the knowledge of permanence and unshakable being.
-⁷No one who has experienced the revelation of this can ever fully believe in the ego again.
+No one who has experienced the revelation of this can ever fully believe in the ego again.
-⁸How can its meagre offering to you prevail against the glorious gift of God?
+How can its meagre offering to you prevail against the glorious gift of God?

 ::: details Expanded
 It is surely apparent by now why the ego regards spirit as its [the-ego’s] ‘enemy’.
-²The ego arose from the separation, and its [the-ego’s] continued existence depends on your continuing belief in the separation.
+The ego arose from the separation, and its [the-ego’s] continued existence depends on your continuing belief in the separation.
-³The ego must offer you some sort of reward for maintaining this belief [in the separation].
+The ego must offer you some sort of reward for maintaining this belief [in the separation].
-⁴All it [the ego] can offer is a sense of temporary existence, which begins with its [the-ego’s] own beginning and ends with its [the-ego’s] own ending.
+All it [the ego] can offer is a sense of temporary existence, which begins with its [the-ego’s] own beginning and ends with its [the-ego’s] own ending.
-⁵It [the ego] tells you this life is your existence because it [this life] is its [the-ego’s] own [life].
+It [the ego] tells you this life is your existence because it [this life] is its [the-ego’s] own [life].
-⁶Against this sense of temporary existence spirit offers you the knowledge of permanence and unshakable being.
+Against this sense of temporary existence spirit offers you the knowledge of permanence and unshakable being.
-⁷No one who has experienced the revelation of this [permanence and unshakeable being] can ever fully believe in the ego again.
+No one who has experienced the revelation of this [permanence and unshakeable being] can ever fully believe in the ego again.
-⁸How can its [the-ego’s] meagre offering to you prevail against the glorious gift of God?
+How can its [the-ego’s] meagre offering to you prevail against the glorious gift of God?
 :::

 ::: details Substituted
 It is surely apparent by now why the ego regards spirit as the-ego’s ‘enemy’.
-²The ego arose from the separation, and the-ego’s continued existence depends on your continuing belief in the separation.
+The ego arose from the separation, and the-ego’s continued existence depends on your continuing belief in the separation.
-³The ego must offer you some sort of reward for maintaining belief in the separation.
+The ego must offer you some sort of reward for maintaining belief in the separation.
-⁴All the ego can offer is a sense of temporary existence, which (existence) begins with the-ego’s own beginning and ends with the-ego’s own ending.
+All the ego can offer is a sense of temporary existence, which (existence) begins with the-ego’s own beginning and ends with the-ego’s own ending.
-⁵The ego tells you this life is your existence because this life is the-ego’s own life.
+The ego tells you this life is your existence because this life is the-ego’s own life.
-⁶Against this sense of temporary existence spirit offers you the knowledge of permanence and unshakable being.
+Against this sense of temporary existence spirit offers you the knowledge of permanence and unshakable being.
-⁷No one who has experienced the revelation of permanence and unshakeable being can ever fully believe in the ego again.
+No one who has experienced the revelation of permanence and unshakeable being can ever fully believe in the ego again.
-⁸How can the-ego’s meagre offering to you prevail against the glorious gift of God?
+How can the-ego’s meagre offering to you prevail against the glorious gift of God?
 :::

 ::: details Simplified